Isle of Man Heritage Guide

 The capital of Douglas was a popular Victorian seaside destination, though it has seen better days.
 The Manx Museum in Douglas explores the island's past and present, including the ever-present TT.
 If you aren't inspired by two wheels, take your own two feet out on a part of the 90 mile long Road of the Gull, a walking path which follows the coastline around the entire island.

-Castle Rushen, in Castletown, is a 13th century fortress that was home to the medieval kings and lords of Man.
-More popular still is Peel Castle, whose sandstone defenses enclose the remains of 13th century St. German's Cathedral.
+Castle Rushen, in Castletown, is a 13th-century fortress that was home to the medieval kings and lords of Man.
+More popular still is Peel Castle, whose sandstone defences enclose the remains of 13th century St. German's Cathedral.
 Remains of early Viking presence at Peel are now to be seen in the Manx Museum.
-Nearby the castle is Tynwald Hill, where the independant Manx parliament, the Tynwald, gathers every July 5.
+Nearby the castle is Tynwald Hill, where the independent Manx parliament, the Tynwald, gathers every July 5.

 The delightful Manx Electric Railway is a Victorian tramway running from Douglas to Ramsey via Laxey, providing spectacular coastal views.
-It is the longest authentic narrow guage railway in Britain, at almost 18 miles in length, and boasts the oldest tramcars in the world still in regular operation.
+It is the longest authentic narrow-gauge railway in Britain, at almost 18 miles in length, and boasts the oldest tramcars in the world still in regular operation.

 The Cregneash Village Folk Museum provides a look at life on the Isle in days gone by, with displays of a traditional croft and fishing community, thatched cottages, and a working farm.
 Just beyond Cragneash is the small isle called Calf of Man, now a bird sanctuary.
 Regular cruises in summer take visitors to the island.
 Inland is the Chapel Hill Iron Age hillfort, scene of a fascinating Viking ship burial.